vendelieu/telegram-bot/README.md

 # Installation

-Add the ksp plugin and library plugin to the dependencies.
+Add the ksp plugin and library plugin to your Gradle build file.

 build.gradle.kts example: